The Essential 2020 House Viewing Checklist

 - Are there signs of condensation?

-Whilst the exterior of the property may not seem as important as what’s inside the property – the exterior of the property can identify growing problems with structure, roofing and more.
-These are things that could end up costing you greatly if you were to proceed and purchase the property, or for a tenant, exterior issues could cause potential disruption or tenancy delays in the future.
-Be sure to walk along the outside of the house.
+While the exterior of the property may not seem as important as what’s inside, exteriors can identify problems with structure, roofing and more.
+These are things that could end up costing you if you were to proceed and purchase the property.
+For a tenant, exterior issues could cause potential disruption or tenancy delays in the future.
+Be sure to walk around the outside of the house.
 Look for signs of damp, hairline cracks in the walls, missing or possible loose tiles across the roof and issues with guttering.

-If you identify signs of a growing problem, ask the agent, or landlord, as many questions as possible to find out what the cause of the issue is, if they are aware of the issue, and what they can do to amend the situation.
+If you identify signs of a growing problem, ask the agent, or landlord, as many questions as possible to find out what the cause of the issue is, if they are aware of it, and what they can do to amend the situation.
+If they promise to resolve any problems you spot, it is not unreasonable to ask for this in writing and also ensure you are aware of any timescale and likely disruption to you as either a new homeowner or tenant.

 - Are there cracks in walls or brickwork?